 52 Climate Actions

 If you're thinking "What can I actually do about climate change?", 52 Climate Actions offers one simple answer: commit yourself to positive action right now.
-This website, which has just launched, has never been more timely.
+Our website, which we have just launched, has never been more timely.

 Our ethos: Changing the status quo